Acholi Religious Leaders Peace Initiative (ARLPI)

 Concordia Volunteer Abroad Program (CVAP)

-The Concordia Volunteer Abroad Program is a non-profit organization located in Montreal, Canada and Gulu, northern Uganda.
+The Concordia Volunteer Abroad Program is a non-profit organization located in Montreal, Canada, and in Gulu, northern Uganda.
 The organization is dedicated to social justice and community empowerment through education and volunteerism.
 They strive to create opportunities for students both from Montreal and Uganda to gain firsthand experience in the field of international development.

 The work of Steve Conley and Conley Interactive has made a profound digital impression.
 Since 1995, Conley has helped hundreds of companies, organizations, and politicians strengthen their brands to effectively represent their audiences online.